-For a short question, you can make an appointment for the open consultation hour.
-Here, you can briefly discuss your symptoms to decide together whether it would be worthwhile to refer you to the student psychologists.
+For a short question students can make an appointment for the open consultation hour.
+In a meeting of 10 minutes it is briefly discussed where the student can find the right help for the issues at hand.
 A consult takes about ten minutes and there are two open consultations per week.
 You can register online 2 days before the consultation hour via the website.

-You can also go to the student psychologists for a general intake.
+Students can also go to the student psychologists for a general intake.
 A general intake consists of two interviews.
-The first 45minute interview is meant to map out the situation, what your request for help is and how your personal circumstances are.
+The first 45-minute interview is meant to map out the situation, what the students request for help is and what the students personal circumstances are.
 The second interview is the advisory meeting, which takes a maximum of 30 minutes.
 Sometimes the advice is an individual process with a university psychologist or it is advised to participate in a training or workshop.
 Sometimes the advice is to seek help outside the university, in regular mental health care.

-You can also register directly for the training courses and workshops.
-An intake interview is always preceded by participation in a training course.
+Students can also register directly for the training courses and workshops.
+An intake interview is always preceded by participation in a training course or workshop.
 This will look at whether the training in question is appropriate, or whether other help is indicated.
-You can find the schedule for training and workshops on the website.
-You can sign up 6 weeks before the start of a training or workshop.
-If the registration of a training is open, it is announced on the ESSC Sin-online channel.
+The schedules for the training and workshops can be found on the website. students can sign up 6 weeks before the start of a training or workshop.
+If the registration of a training is open, it is announced on the ESSC Sinonline channel.